robertn01/test/COG_UK_VOC.md

 # Covid-19 Genomics UK Consortium – Variants of Concern (COG UK VoC)

+Spike protein structures showing locations of amino acid residues that are mutated in each variant of concern (VOC).
+The spike protein protrudes from the surface of the SARS-CoV-2 virus, is responsible for initating binding to and entry into host cells, and is also the primary target for antibodies that recognise the virus.

 Consult our own Metadata Catalogue for the [[COG UK VOC|COGUK_VOC_main_table]] main table.